radiantlogicinc/iddm-lite/documentation/FULL_IDDM_STAGING.md

                   --> Store 4 IDDM Lite
 ```

+Promoting the configurations requires running the Promotion Export on the Staging IDDM, and then using the setup image provided with this project do to the import on the in-store IDDM Lite.

 ## More Config Promotion Information

 The following is the official documentation for Config Promotion.